nikop/steam-help/faqs/Common Refund Questions.md

 ## Where is my refund?
 My refund was approved, but it’s been more than 7 days.

 Approved refunds can take up to 7 days to appear in your account – however, refunds to international payment methods may take longer.
 If your refund hasn’t appeared after 7 days, please contact your bank directly and ask about pending refunds on your account.
-[section style=note]When a refund request is approved within 24 hours of the purchase, the original transaction is cancelled and the charge drops off your bank statement.
+When a refund request is approved within 24 hours of the purchase, the original transaction is cancelled and the charge drops off your bank statement.
 In this case, you will not see a credit on your account.
 This process can take up to 10 days – wait time for international payment methods may vary.
-[/section]

 Still can’t find your refund?
 Please review your recent purchase history; you may have used the funds to make another purchase!